Maintenance & Inspection Tips to Maximise Your HAKKO Equipment

 What is the usual ‘tip life’ that I could expect with my Hakko equipment?

-The soldering part of the tip is plated with tinning and a further area is plated with chrome in order to prevent tinning area from being spread on tip.
+The soldering part of the tip is then plated with Tin and a further area is plated with Chrome in order to prevent the expansion of the tinning area up the tip.
 Hakko tips are widely renowned for their durability and performance, so with some daily maintenance, you can help to maintain and extend the lifetime of your Hakko tips.

 Are there any daily maintenance routines that I should follow to ensure that my Hakko equipment is always performing at its’ best?